emkay/html5-dev-conf-2013/day1.md

 ##### GPU
 Like the CPU but optimized for processing large blocks of data in parallel.

+* No Repains, relayouts
+* If area is large, tiled textures to swap in and out textures quickly
+* Larger power consumption (vs. not using the features)

+GPU reduces burden on CPU, but
+* Limited by memory
+* Limited by CPU/GPU bandwidth for communication

+###### Flicker Happens
+* GPU scrambles to swap new textures into tiles as you scroll
+* Browser is switching from CPU rendering to a GPU rendering

 ##### What happens to painting when the GPU is involved?

 ###### New Stacking Contexts